Pantheon-Labs/Software-Engineer-II/PROMPT.md

 We're looking forward to seeing what you build 💙

+😰 Overwhelmed?
+Take a look at [the prompt for our SEI position](https://github.com/Pantheon-Labs/Software-Engineer-I/blob/main/PROMPT.md#pantheon-labs---software-engineer-i) and see if that's a better fit!

 # Bonus Points
 We don't _officially_ have any bonus points to award, but we'll certainly be pretty dang excited if you do any of the following:
 - Add a PostgreSQL database to your app